 Additionally, the Q27G3XMN has a bit slower response time speed.
 It’s not as slow as the traditional VA panel displays, but some ghosting will be noticeable behind fast-moving objects, mainly in dark scenes.

-Now, while it does have a few disadvantages in comparison to the GP27Q, it’s usually available for half the price!
+Now, while it does have a few disadvantages in comparison to the Xiaomi G Pro 27i, it’s usually available for $100 less!
 So, for most users who aren’t too concerned with these drawbacks, it might actually be a better deal!

 The monitor also supports VRR up to 180Hz and has standard gaming features, such as Shadow Boost, Game Color, crosshair overlays, refresh rate trackers, etc.